Yiling-J/cacheme/README.md

 Invalid key will be `User:200:invalid`, the ":invalid" suffix is auto added.
 And the redis data type of this key is set.
 The `Book:100>owner` key will be stored under this invalid key.

-## Introduction

-For complicated page or API, you may need to fetch data from a variety of sources such as MySQL databases, HDFS installations, some machine learning engines or your backend services.
-This heterogeneity requires a flexible caching strategy able to store data from disparate sources.
-And cacheme or memoize can help you.

 ## How to use